 VCE Media Units 3&4 has several learning outcomes.
 For each of these learning outcomes, you are expected to complete all classroom activities and school assessed coursework to a satisfactory standard.

-Media production skills.
-In Unit 3 Media, students will continue to develop the skills required to make a short film.
-When preparing to make their major project for the year, students will complete two production exercises exploring the equipment and processes they will need to make their film.
+Media production development.
+In Unit 3 Media, students will complete a research portfolio that explores aspects of their selected media form.
+They will also develop skills required to make a short film.
+When preparing to make their major project for the year, students will complete production exercises exploring the equipment and processes they will need to make their film.

 Media production design.
-In Unit 3 Media, students will create a plan for a 3 – 10 minute film.
+In Unit 3 Media, students will create a plan a media product.
 This will include a range of planning documents including a treatment, screenplay, shotlists, storyboards and call sheets.